Moha-AlHanbali/reading-notes/README.md

 <br>

-- This website is concerened with publishing ASAC code 102 labs and assignments.
+- This website is concerned with publishing ASAC code 102 labs and assignments.

 <br>